5.3 Main program of Deno

 A flag acts like a tool that examines and understands command-line details related to specific sub-commands.
 Its purpose is to make these details easily accessible.
 Deno comes with a variety of sub-commands, and each of these sub-commands comes with its own set of arguments.
 To simplify things, flags are used to sort through these arguments based on the specific sub-command being used.
 This way, the important arguments are picked out and stored for further use, all depending on which sub-command you're working with.
 In essence, flags help organize the command-line information so that Deno can effectively handle the various sub-commands and their unique requirements.

-Each sub-command in Deno comes with its own set of flags that are tailored to its specific functions.
-Let's delve into a few frequently employed sub-commands to gain a better understanding.
+Each sub-command in Deno has its own set of flags, which are specific to its functions.
+Let's look at a few commonly used sub-commands to understand them better.

 pub struct CheckFlags {